-The Galaxy Buds Pro are the most durable in the Samsung Galaxy Buds series, and feature an IPX7 rating.
+The Galaxy Buds Pro are the most durable in the Samsung Galaxy Buds series, and have an IPX7 rating.
 You can submerge them for up to 30 minutes without incurring water damage.
 This makes them a great pair of workout earbuds for athletes.

 Other than that, you get many of the same features as you have with older Galaxy Buds headsets in the Samsung Galaxy Wearable app.
 In the mobile app, you can choose from a few preset EQ profiles, reconfigure the touch controls (or turn them off altogether), and more.
-If you have a Samsung Galaxy smartphone, and want a pair of noise-cancelling earbuds, the Galaxy Buds Pro are you best bet.
+If you have a Samsung Galaxy smartphone, and want a pair of noise-cancelling earbuds, the Galaxy Buds Pro are your best bet.

 Little is known about the rumored Samsung Galaxy Buds 2 but we can expect the price to fall somewhere between $149 and $169 in the US.
 It’s likely that the Galaxy Buds 2 will come in a familiar squared-off case with a 500mAh battery.
 According to the FCC listing each earbud will house a 60mAh battery cell.
 It’s unlikely that the Buds 2 will feature active noise-cancelling, which explains the cheaper anticipated price point.